AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md

 ## Create a MySQL user for MBI

 The simplest way to create a MySQL user for MBI is to execute the following query when logged into MySQL with GRANT privileges.
-Replace *&lt;MBI IP Address&gt;* with the MBI IP address and replace *&lt;secure password&gt;* with a secure password of your choice:
+Replace *<MBI IP Address>* with the MBI IP address and replace *<secure password>* with a secure password of your choice:

 ```sql
     GRANT SELECT ON *.* TO 'magentobi'@'<MBI IP address>' IDENTIFIED BY '<secure password>';